iexel/fontus/README.md

 ####JqGrid 4.5.4

 jqGrid is an open source AJAX data grid which is based on jQuery and jQuery UI.
-It renders a grid using JavaScript only (the source HTML page just need to define two `<div>` tags as a point of attachment for the grid).
+It renders a grid using JavaScript (the source HTML page just need to define two `<div>` tags as a point of attachment for the grid).
 The grid uses a RESTful web service  for CRUD operations (i.e. to obtain and update its data).
 As jqGrid is based on jQuery UI, its look can be customised with jQuery UI themes.

 The configuration and customisation of jqGrid is one of the most interesting parts of this demo application as it's an example of Spring MVC/jqGrid integration.
 The customised grid has the following features:
 - It uses a RESTful web service with the following characteristics: RESTful URLs, four web methods (`GET`, `POST`, `PUT`, `DELETE`), JSON responses (the default configuration is different).
 The service consumes  `application/x-www-form-urlencoded` data. jqGrid can be customised to use a service that consumes JSON; however, JSON is harder to validate with Spring MVC as discussed in my StackOverflow question [here](http://stackoverflow.com/q/21793584/2842067).